LookOut! Interactive Camera Gimbal Controller for Filming Long Takes

-\item reacquire actors when they appear back in frame, while being robust to ID switches, and \item maintain a high online refresh rate (>30Hz) and low latency to ensure fast actor movements are captured and acted on by the control feedback loop discussed in Sec~\ref{controlSys}. \end{enumerate}
+\begin{enumerate} \item be capable of locating multiple targets of interest simultaneously, with a focus on actors, \item reacquire actors when they appear back in frame, while being robust to ID switches, and \item maintain a high online refresh rate (>30Hz) and low latency to ensure fast actor movements are captured and acted on by the control feedback loop discussed in Sec~\ref{controlSys}. \end{enumerate}

 We cover the current state-of-the-art in Sec~\ref{trackerLit}.
 Broadly, the trackers that are fast enough (>20Hz) fall into two categories, single object trackers aimed at the VOT~\cite{VOTmetrics} and OTB~\cite{OTB2013} challenges, and multi-target trackers from the MOT~\cite{MOT2016} challenge.
 We compare against the best trackers from these challenges in Sec~\ref{subsec:trackerResults}.
 Notably, while single object trackers like DaSiamRPN~\cite{dasiamrpn} and SiamMask~\cite{siammask} perform well when keeping track of an object in frame, they are prone to tracking imposters when an object is occluded and reappears in frame, not satisfying (2).
 To satisfy (1), a different instance of each tracker would need to run separately for each actor; this compromises (3) since the runtime now scales linearly with the number of actors.